Beside the Mountain

 Carefully pour the popsicle cherry mixture into a mold.
 Add popsicle sticks and freeze for 5-8 hours.

 Dip in yogurt: After the popsicles are frozen, place the yogurt in a tall glass, hold it at an angle and dip the popsicle in the yogurt.
-Place the popsicles on a silicone mat or parchment paper, and freeze for 10 more minutes.
+Place the popsicles on a silicone mat or parchment paper, and freeze for 10 more minutes so the yogurt hardens.

 • I have tested how long popsicles take to freeze in two freezers, the fastest was 4.5 hours.
-Allow the popsicles 5-8 hours to freeze.
-However it's best to plan and expect to eat them tomorrow.
+Allow the popsicles to freeze for 5-8 hours.
+However, it's best to plan and expect to eat them tomorrow.

-• Let the popsicle sit out for 5-10 minutes before eating.
-This gives them the soft juicy texture.
+• I always try to sneak them out of the freezer (so my kids don't get too excited) and let the popsicle sit out for 5-10 minutes before serving and eating.
+This gives them the soft, juicy texture.

 Close up of a dark red sweet cherry popsicle dipped in white yogurt.